Tuscan Panzanella Salad

 Crusty bread cut into cubes on a cutting board.

-Add bread into the bowl with vinegar mixture and immerse it well so it can soak while you’re preparing the veggies.
+Add bread into the bowl with vinegar mixture and use a spoon to help it immerse it well so it can soak while you’re preparing the veggies.

 Panzanella vegetables placed on a bowl.